 Astrophysical flows are also subject to vigorous small-scale dynamo (SSD) action, which should occur in any flow where the magnetic Reynolds and Prandtl numbers are large enough.
-The SSD produces strong, fluctuating magnetic fields at scales smaller than the forcing scale of the turbulence, on time scales short in comparison to the LSD instability (see, e.g., Brandenburg et al. 2012).
-Usually, the SSD is thought to be detrimental to α -effect driven dynamos, where dynamo action can be strongly suppressed in high Reynolds number regimes (e.g., Cattaneo & Vainshtein 1991; Vainshtein & Cattaneo 1992), unless the system can get a rid of small-scale magnetic helicity by interacting with its surroundings through helicity fluxes (e.g., Blackman &
+The SSD produces strong, fluctuating magnetic fields at scales smaller than the forcing scale of the turbulence, on timescales short in comparison to the LSD instability (see, e.g., Brandenburg et al. 2012).
+Usually, the SSD is thought to be detrimental to $\alpha$ -effect-driven dynamos, where dynamo action can be strongly suppressed in regimes with high magnetic Reynolds number (e.g., Cattaneo & Vainshtein 1991; Vainshtein & Cattaneo 1992), unless the system can get a rid of small-scale magnetic helicity by interacting with its surroundings through helicity fluxes (e.g., Blackman & Field 2001; Brandenburg 2001; Brandenburg & Subramanian 2005).
+In the absence of magnetic background turbulence it has not yet been possible to verify the existence of a dynamo driven by the SC effect (Brandenburg et al. 2008; Yousef et al. 2008b; Singh & Jingade 2015).
+Failure to understand the origin of large-scale magnetic fields in these numerical works in terms of the SC effect, together with the findings of significant $\alpha$ fluctuations in Brandenburg et al. (2008), provided enough motivation to explore the possibility of LSD action driven solely by a fluctuating $\alpha$ in shearing systems.
+Such an incoherent $\alpha$ -shear dynamo was studied analytically in a number of previous works, suggesting a possibility of generation of large-scale magnetic fields due to purely temporal fluctuations in $\alpha$ in the presence of shear (Heinemann et al. 2011; Mitra & Brandenburg 2012; Sridhar & Singh 2014).

-Field 2001; Brandenburg 2001; Brandenburg & Subramanian 2005).
-In the absence of magnetic background turbulence it has not yet been possible to verify the existence of a dynamo driven by the SC effect (Yousef et al. 2008b; Brandenburg et al. 2008; Singh & Jingade 2015).
-Failure to understand the origin of large-scale magnetic fields in these numerical works in terms of the SC effect, together with the findings of significant α fluctuations in Brandenburg et al. (2008), provided enough motivation to explore the possibility of LSD action driven solely due to fluctuating α in shearing systems.
-Such an incoherent α -shear dynamo was studied analytically in a number of previous works, suggesting a possibility of generation of large-scale magnetic fields due to purely temporal fluctuations in α in the presence of shear (Heinemann et al. 2011; Mitra & Brandenburg 2012; Sridhar & Singh 2014).
+It has been claimed, however, that in the presence of forcing in the induction equation, mimicking magnetic background turbulence provided, e.g., by the SSD, a thus magnetically driven SC dynamo effect exists (Squire & Bhattacharjee 2015a, 2015b, 2016).
+In their analytic study, under the second-order correlation approximation (SOCA), Squire & Bhattacharjee (2015a) argued for a significant magnetic contribution of the type leading to coherent dynamo action in systems with both shear and rotation with typical $q = -S/\Omega$ values for galactic or accretion disks, while in the regime of shear dominating over rotation, relevant to our current study, such contribution was found to be weak.
+In

-It has, however, been claimed that in the presence of forcing in the induction equation, mimicking magnetic background turbulence provided, e.g., by the SSD, a thus magnetically driven SC dynamo exists (Squire & Bhattacharjee 2015a,b, 2016).
-In their analytic study, under the secondorder correlation approximation, Squire & Bhattacharjee (2015a) argued for a significant magnetic contribution of the type leading to coherent dynamo action in systems with both shear and rotation with typical $q = -S/\Omega$ values for galactic or accretion disks, while in the regime of shear dominating over rotation, relevant to our current study, such contribution was found weak.
-In Squire & Bhattacharjee (2016), it was furthermore argued that the MSC "arises exclusively from the pressure response of the velocity fluctuations".
-As we demonstrate in Appendix C, based on an analytical calculation, a magnetic contribution to η{yx} exists even when the pressure term is dropped, but then likely has a sign that is unfavorable for dynamo action.
+Squire & Bhattacharjee (2016), it was furthermore argued that the magnetic shear-current (MSC) effect "arises exclusively from the pressure response of the velocity fluctuations."
+As we demonstrate in Appendix C, based on an analytical calculation, a magnetic contribution to $\eta{yx}$ exists even when the pressure term is dropped, but then it likely has a sign that is unfavorable for dynamo action.
 However, since these analytic results suffer from many simplifications, they cannot provide a conclusive picture.
 Hence, it is important to study this issue numerically, which is one of our aims in this work.